Open-Set Recognition in the Age of Vision-Language Models: Evaluation Protocol

 \subsection{Metrics}

-We use performance metrics that measure the ability of the VLM to reject OSEs (with high uncertainty or with a \texttt{negative} class), while maintaining the closed-set (task) performance.
+We use performance metrics that measure the ability of the VLM to reject OSEs (with high uncertainty or with a \texttt{negative} class), while maintaining the closed-set task performance.

 \textbf{Precision-Recall Curves: } Open-set recognition can be formulated as a binary classification task that uses uncertainty as the decision threshold.
 Correct closed-set predictions (introduced as TPs in Sec.~\ref{sec:protocol_data}) and open-set errors (OSEs) are considered as the positive and negative class respectively.
-We construct precision-recall curves, which are well-suited to this problem as they are affected by the size of the negative class (OSEs)~\cite{saito2015precision}\footnote{ROC curves do not have this property -- we discuss this further in the Supplementary Material where we also report AuROC for all experiments.} as well as prediction uncertainty.
+We construct precision-recall curves, which are well-suited to this problem as they are affected by the size of the negative class (OSEs)~\cite{saito2015precision}\footnote{ROC curves do not have this property -- we discuss this further in Sec.
+S3 of the Supplementary Material where we report AuROC for the object detection experiments.} as well as prediction uncertainty.
 High precision indicates that little-to-none negatives (OSEs) remain after the uncertainty thresholding.
 High recall indicates that most positives (TPs) remain after the uncertainty thresholding.
-We summarise the performance of the precision-recall curves with 3 metrics: (1) \textbf{Area under the PR curve (AuPR)}, (2) \textbf{Precision at $\mathbf{95\%}$ Recall}, and (3) \textbf{Recall at $\mathbf{95\%}$ Precision}.
+We summarise the performance of the precision-recall curves with 3 core metrics: (1) \textbf{Area under the PR curve (AuPR)}, (2) \textbf{Precision at $\mathbf{95\%}$ Recall}, and (3) \textbf{Recall at $\mathbf{95\%}$ Precision}.

 \textbf{Task Metrics: } We use the established task metrics used to evaluate classification and detection -- top-1 accuracy~\cite{russakovsky2015imagenet} and mean Average Precision (mAP)~\cite{lin2014microsoft} respectively.
 We evaluate mAP at an IoU threshold of $0.5$ -- we are primarily interested in the classification ability of the detector (rather than localisation) and this is standard protocol in open vocabulary detection~\cite{ovrcnn, ovdetr, vldet, cora, vild, detic, regionclip}.